Employee communication defined

 Video and podcast

 If your organization isn’t utilizing videos and podcasts, you may be missing out on a highly effective and efficient form of communication.
-Statista found that over 82 million people listened to podcasts in 2021, and they expect that number to rise to over 100 million listeners in 2024.
+Statista found that over 82 million people listened to podcasts in 2021, and it is expected to increase by 100 million listeners by 2024.
 There are many different ways that people communicate.
-Video and podcasts give your organization a creative way to convey your message.
+Video and podcasts provide your organization with a creative way to convey its message.

 Gamification

 Gamification is a great way to foster engagement and bring a fresh approach to employee communication.
-Incorporating quizzes and online competition helps build community and excitement within your organization.
+Incorporating quizzes and online competitions helps build community and excitement within your organization.

 Gamification is an excellent tool for training your team or onboarding new hires.
 It’s fun and encourages folks to think outside the box.
 This may be a new approach to employee communication, but it can yield great returns for your organization.